pergran1/Airflow-fanfiction-get-data-and-KPIs/README.md

 The first thing I had to change was how to web scrape the data automatically on a given time.
 This was easily done by using AWS Lambda and boto3 in Python.
 I could reuse most of the functions that I used for airflow, making it easy to switch to Lambda.
 The function created csv files for that days downloaded data and put it in a S3 bucket.
 It was quite fun to see the bucket automatically get larger day after day.

 ![aws_s3_fanfictions](https://user-images.githubusercontent.com/56206371/194415520-1dd0a3aa-1fbb-43e1-a718-eed4067e4e9d.PNG)

-Then I used another Lambda function that is triggered when a new csv files is droped in the fanfiction bucket, this function takes the data from the csv and upload it to Redshift.
+Then I used another Lambda function that is triggered when a new csv file is dropped in the fanfiction bucket, this function takes the data from the csv and upload it to Redshift.

-The csv only contains the raw data so I use Glue with pyspark in order to calculate the KPIs and store those in another table in the Redshift database.
+The csv only contains the raw data, so I use Glue with pyspark in order to calculate the KPIs and store those in another table in the Redshift database.
 Example of the pyspark code can be found here: [Link to pyspark code](https://github.com/pergran1/Pyspark-KPIs-for-fanfictions-and-learning/blob/master/fanfiction_pyspark.ipynb)

+And that is all!
+This project was very fun and I learned a lot